asyncapi/spec-json-schemas/README.md

 If you are currently using version 2, check out [migration guideline to version 3](./migrations/migrate-to-version-3.md).
 If you are currently using version 3, check out [migration guideline to version 4](./migrations/migrate-to-version-4.md).
+If you are currently using version 4, check out [migration guideline to version 5](./migrations/migrate-to-version-5.md).
+If you are currently using version 5, check out [migration guideline to version 6](./migrations/migrate-to-version-6.md).

 ## Repository structure